"

 In 2021, an estimated 2.14 billion people worldwide purchased goods online.
 At the same time, global ecommerce sales were forecast at $4.891 trillion USD.
 Projections show that ecommerce sales worldwide are going to grow to $6.4 trillion USD by 2024.[19]
 An online store and social media presence are essential for companies selling in this global and digital business world.
 Customers want simple, direct, and easy transactions; technology has taught them to expect it.

 Customers today are more informed than ever before.
 They use technology to shop online, conduct research, and compare prices, products, and services among competing companies.
 According to Outerboxdesign.com, 80% of shoppers use mobile phones in-store to check product reviews, compare prices, or find other store locations.
-It’s estimated over 50% of all eCommerce purchases during the 2022 holiday season were made on a smartphone.[20]
+It’s estimated that over 50% of all ecommerce purchases during the 2022 holiday season were made on a smartphone.[20]
 With so many individuals owning cell phones today, social media is a great way to connect with customers.

 In order to keep up with this new kind of “always-connected” customer, businesses must embrace technology to deliver unmatched customer experiences.
 Fortunately, putting the customer first is already at the center of many organizations’ strategies.
 Global digital transformation spending will reach $6.8 trillion USD by 2023.
 One of the main benefits is faster time to market, with 36% of businesses citing this as a key advantage.
 In fact, 79% of companies admit that COVID-19 increased the budget for digital transformation, and 70% of organizations already have a digital transformation strategy or are working on one.[21]